bcgov/internationally-educated-nurses/docs/standard_report.md

 Now we will categories and select count based on below 2 cases for each cell in report.

-Now we will categorize and select the count based on 2 cases for each cell in the report.

 Case 1: active applicants (not hired in any HA/job competition and not withdrawn from the process) e.g.
 The applicant applied for 3 job competitions (1 in FHA and 2 in IHA).
 Please find the latest status of each job competition below.